-Monitor a Confluent Platform cluster in Confluent Cloud
+Monitor a Confluent Platform Cluster in Confluent Cloud

-View the cluster overview page
+View the cluster page

 1. In the Confluent Cloud Console, navigate to the Environments page and select your environment.